brybwy/devops-version-status/README.md

 devops-version-status
 ===================

-A module shows
+A module append two endpoints to the URL
-    1) Version info from pakcage.json
+    1. /version, shows version info from pakcage.json
-    2) Status as 'Ok'
+    2. /status, gets module name from pakcage.json and show '(module name) is running.'

 ## Installation
     npm install devops-version-status --save